If you’re relatively new to the world of search marketing, you may have heard the term “SEO content” being thrown around in marketing meetings.

 These are just some of the basic types of SEO content, but don’t let this list limit you – the possibilities are virtually endless.

-If you’ve been producing content in a haphazard manner, hoping and praying that some of it eventually ranks, it’s time to buckle down and commit to a more methodical SEO content strategy.
+If you’ve been producing content in a haphazard manner, hoping and praying that some of it eventually ranks, it’s time to buckle down and commit to a more methodical SEO content strategy for the web.

 Here are four steps to defining and refining your SEO content strategy: